Us, coders would like to do this: `highest(series,barssince(...))`

 Please treat this as an OPEN SOURCE snippet of code, which can be used in variety of ways.

 I have implemented a simple use-case myself, to demonstrate what can be done.
-The example shows what was the highest/lowest value of since the previous cross of .
-So that you don't enter SHORT on crossunder, if didn't reach oversold (<30) since the previous crossunder = aka maybe the downtrend has exhausted.
+The example shows what was the highest/lowest value of RSI since the previous cross of Stochastic.
+So that you don't enter SHORT on Stochastic crossunder, if RSI didn't reach oversold (<30) since the previous Stochastic crossunder = aka maybe the downtrend has exhausted.

 I'm sure you'll find plenty of use cases for it in your studies and strategies as well.
 If you create your own code using my Highest/Lowest functions, don't hesitate to put a link down here in comments.